EU carmakers warn Brussels tech push risks higher costs and delays

 Energieeffizienzrichtlinie: Regierung lockert Effizienzregeln für Rechenzentren Rechenzentren sollen mehr Zeit für Effizienzvorgaben und Umstieg auf erneuerbare Energien bekommen.
 Die Regierung verspricht Entlastung, die Opposition spricht von Rückschritt.

-tagesspiegel · about 2 hours ago
+tagesspiegel · 10 days ago

 Live From Europe